-Read in the data with Pandas (pd.read_csv).
+Use Pandas to read in the data (pd.read_csv).

-Calculate the daily increase or decrease of their value in percent.
+Calculate the daily increase or decrease of the adjusted closing prices in percent.

 Calculate the mean and the standard deviation of these changes over the full time range.

 Calculate the mean and the standard deviation of these changes on a rolling basis (e.g. based on the last 30 days).